Product Specific Label Design Elements

 • Permission Category*: The permission category of the permission that will be allowed to approve labels of the this type.

 • Permission*: The filtered list of permissions based on the Permission Category from which to select the permission that is allowed to approve labels of this type.
+It is the required permission to eSign on product label approval.

 Additional permissions can be added by repeating the steps from step 2 for each permission allowed to e-sign.